fg24davies/Reviews/Javascript/review_practise/README.md

 | [ "cat", "dog", "movie", "cw"] | "You need extra sleep" |
 | [ "MOVIE", "CAT" ]             | "You need extra sleep" |     |
 | [ "cat", "DOG"]                | 3                      |

+#### Reflection:

+- This took quite a long time - maybe 1 hour in total over a few days
+- I wrote more production code than necessary to pass the tests I think as that meant some tests just passed straight away, potentially my tests are too broken down?